TarviksTheDev/TarviksTheDev/README.md

 📫 How to reach me: rajpurohitvikramdev@gmail.com

-⚡ Fun fact: i'm crazy about coding and i'm lazy to.
+⚡ Fun fact: i'm crazy about coding.